 Imagine the sheer amount of time, paperwork and admin associated with tracking detailed information for every employee on your worksite for things like long service leave, portable sick leave, insurance etc – it’s exhausting just thinking about it!

 As a business coach, I’ve seen how the ability to centralise the administration of these obligations is a real load off for business owners who already have a lot on their minds.
 Plus, since registration, information management and claim processes for many of these schemes and services are now completed online, there is also very little paperwork involved and processing is quicker and easier than ever before.
-Meeting employer obligations has never been this easy.
+Keeping up with your employer obligations has never been this easy.